-Last night my Facebook feed erupted in exclamations of “Snow!”.
+Last night (or at least last night when this piece was originally written) my Facebook feed erupted in exclamations of “Snow!”.
 I live in Scotland, where it is entirely possible to experience four seasons’ weather in one day, so snow in March isn’t particularly unusual or shocking.
 But it is exciting.
 It is interesting.
 It is worth sharing.
 The terrifying reality of climate change notwithstanding, these little jolts of not-quite-chaos kind of pull me out of whatever I’ve been thinking about or feeling all day.
 They nudge me gently and say “Hey, something a little bit different is happening now”.

 Some people come to life in the summer.
 I am not solar-powered.
 I am not a heat-seeking missile.
 My most beautiful memories are of the cold and the dark.
 Winter has blessed me with the most meaningful of experiences, so it will always be beautiful to me.
 Winter will always be my home.